-Our Carrier Screening Panels are associated with heritable disorders including 32 core and 26 secondary conditions identified by American College of Medical Genetics (ACMG) and American Congress of Obstetricians and Gynecologists (ACOG), and recommended by US Department of Health and Human Services Secretary’s Advisory Committee on Heritable Disorders in Newborns and Children for screening.
+Our Carrier Screening Gene Tests are associated with heritable disorders including 32 core and 26 secondary conditions identified by American College of Medical Genetics (ACMG) and American Congress of Obstetricians and Gynecologists (ACOG), and recommended by US Department of Health and Human Services Secretary’s Advisory Committee on Heritable Disorders in Newborns and Children for screening.
 These genes are clinically linked to 71 newborn metabolic conditions.

 Many of these conditions have successful treatment options to enable the child to develop normally if detected early.

 Summary Of General Recommendations

 - Ethnic-Specific, Pan-Ethnic, and Expanded Carrier Screening are acceptable screening strategies pre-conception or during pregnancy.

 - Each healthcare provider or practice should establish a standard approach.

 - After counseling on test benefits, limitations, and alternatives, a patient may choose to decline any or all carrier screening.

 - Carrier screening for cystic fibrosis, spinal muscular atrophy, thalessemias and hemoglobinopathies, along with a complete blood count should be offered to all patients who are pregnant or considering becoming pregnant regardless of ethnicity or screening strategy.

 - Prenatal Carrier Screening does not replace newborn screening, nor does newborn screening diminish the benefit of prenatal carrier screening.